Killswitch Engage (2009 album)

-The album debuted and peaked at number 7 on the Billboard 200, selling 58,000 copies in its first week, making it one of the band's highest charting albums to date.
+The album debuted and peaked at number 7 on the Billboard 200, selling 58,000 copies in its first week, making it one of the band's highest charting album at that time.

 It was supported by three singles, "Reckoning", "Starting Over", and "Save Me", as well as two music videos.
 This is the band's last studio album to feature Howard Jones on lead vocals.

 Background

 The album was officially announced in late 2008.
 Recording began in October 2008 with Dutkiewicz and co-producer Brendan O'Brien.

 In February 2009, bassist Mike D'Antonio confirmed in an interview with Metal Hammer that "drums were finished", and that he had "finished up the last few bass fixes".
 He also stated that Howard [Jones] is in Atlanta finishing vocals, and that "it shouldn't be too much longer now."
 The album's name was announced on April 14, and was revealed to be their second self-titled album since their debut album of the same name.

+Dutkiewicz later reflected on the album in an interview stating “it was pretty much us wanting to branch out a bit more.
+We’ve done lots of records with lots of screaming, so we thought we’d do one with more singing.
+I think Howard just wanted to showcase it a little more to be honest with you.
+He’s naturally a really good singer, so heck – why not do it more?
+It literally was wanting to take the record in a different direction, to break the mould and see if we could be creative in a different way, to write different things just for the sake of trying it and go into a slightly different direction.”

 Before the album's release, "A Light in a Darkened World" was added to the band's setlist in the first half of 2009.
 The band also performed it at the 2009 Golden Gods Awards.
 On May 28, 2009, the band's official fanclub, Take This Oath, were granted access to listen to the track "Reckoning".
 It was released as a promotional single the following day, and was available as a free download on Roadrunner Records' official website.

 On June 19, the entire album was available for preview at various Hot Topic locations.
 It was posted on the band's official Myspace on June 25.